STiago/humhub-teamproject/README.md

 ### System requirements
 1. Before running this service or its tests:
-     - Ensure you have installed the following packages: docker, docker-compose
+     - Ensure you have installed the following packages: docker, docker-compose, kubernetes.

 	 1.1.
 Install Docker